 In 2011, the Lakeland Arts revealed a plan to redevelop the museum and in March 2019, it finally reopened to the public.

-Today, the Windermere Jetty Museum or “Windermere Jetty: Museum of Boats, Steam and Stories” houses many of the original boat collection.
-There are over 40 boats that are kept here from the 18th century to present day.
+Today, the Windermere Jetty Museum or “Windermere Jetty: Museum of Boats, Steam, and Stories” houses many of the original boat collections.

 All the reasons to visit the Windermere Jetty Museum